pojntfx/pension-cafe-baeckerei-zuefle-site/README.md

 # Ergotherapie Smeets-Labee Website

 Static website for Ergotherapie Smeets-Labee.
+Supports offline usage and more PWA functionality using a service worker to achieve it's 98+ lighthouse score.

 ## Demo